razakal/Qora/README.md

 I do not want to abandon this project but at the moment I simply have no choice.

-My social and professional life have been damaged too much and I need to recover this while I still can.

 Hopefully I can come back soon to continue the development of this project.

 71ecef2545d3eb457e65df92c7320aee502adb0befb0f97fc0c4779fde8c7782